-Also, I loved the extra loving and snuggling with my little one.
-It was great!
-But after a few weeks of co-sleeping, I got a good glimpse of my future.
+I loved the extra loving and snuggling with my little one in bed, but after a few weeks of co-sleeping, I got a good glimpse of my future.

 It was going to be the three of us sharing a bed.
 That didn’t sound so good.

 I liked my sleep.
 And so did my husband.

 From my days as a teacher, I knew one thing for sure–repetition created habits.
 You start the way you want to end up.
 That is when I decided to move our little baby boy into his crib.

 Over the next couple of years, I listened to many of my friends’ nighttime soap operas that included the “family bed” while I got a good night’s sleep most nights.
 He slept through at six weeks thanks to Babywise.

 For those of you who are happy with your co-sleeping situation, by all means, keep doing it!
 But if you want seven easy tips for getting a baby to sleep through the night then check out this post.

 7 Best Tips For Getting a Baby to Sleep Through the Night

 I spoke to a certified sleep specialist.
 Here are some of her tips for getting a baby to sleep through the night…alone.